 Vincent Laffont (ONJ), and Louis Winsberg.
 The end of this period is marked by a jam-session with Didier Lockwood and Mike Stern.

 In 2013, he leaves South of France to settle in Brussels to try to soak the energy of this dynamic city.

 Motivated by the idea of playing around his own compositions, meeting the three essential Max Fortin, Yannick Jacquet and Lucas Vanderputten is enough to give life to this music.
 Things work out and the Théo Zipper Quartet records his first album "FAITH".

-© 2018 — Théo Zipper Music
+© 2020 — Théo Zipper Music